 Attend a Cooking Class

-The chef will instruct you on how to cook a traditional Portuguese meal consisting of fish dish, a meat dish, and dessert in a hands-on experience.
-Then, you will enjoy the meal you have cooked with fine Portuguese wines
+The chef will instruct you on how to cook a traditional Portuguese meal consisting of a fish dish, a meat dish, and a dessert in a hands-on experience.
+Then, you will enjoy the meal you have cooked with fine Portuguese wines.

 Local Food & Drinks

 Have you been to Lisbon, Portugal?
-Any additional tips to share?
+Any cool tips to share?